AU-Health/au_health_frontend/README.md

 ## Deploy a new build

-To deploy a new build to Testflight, simply create a new GitHub Release.
+*THIS DOESN'T WORK ATM.
+IF YOU NEED A TESTFLIGHT BUILD, ASK MATT TO UPLOAD* To deploy a new build to Testflight, simply create a new GitHub Release.
 Once you publish the release the `Deploy` job will run.
 The action for this is in the `fastlane.yml` file.